 No Author, No Problem

-Websites such as Wikipedia, have multiple authors that are unknown.
-So, you don’t have to sweat it when it comes time for creating your works cited.
-Breaking down references for a web page in APA is pretty simple.
+Websites such as Wikipedia have multiple authors that are unknown.
+You don’t have to sweat it when it comes time for creating your works cited.
+Breaking down references for a web page in APA style is pretty simple.

 Step 1: List the article title.
 This is the first piece of information you will note, and it will go in the place of the author.

-In-Text: While citing in-text, include the title in parenthesis and the date.
+Example In-Text: While citing in-text, include the title in parentheses and the date.

 Imagine you found an informational article but no author.
 Format your citation in a snap.